-The best time to visit Galle is between December to April since the skies are clear and there is relatively low rainfall.
-Although December is the busiest month of the year with large tourist crowd swarming in.
+The best time to visit Galle is between December to April.
+The skies are clear and there is relatively low rainfall.
+Although December is the busiest month of the year.
+It is when the large tourist crowd swarm in.
 The temperature is moderate throughout the year ranging from 23°C to 31°C in the summer months.

-If you enjoy rain, I think the monsoons also make a great time to visit Galle with greener landscapes and fewer tourists.
-On most days it does not rain the whole day and you will have plenty of time for sightseeing in comfort.
+On most days, it does not rain the whole day and you will have plenty of time for sightseeing in comfort.
 The downside is that the beaches can be closed for surfing and other water sports.
 We visited in August and the weather was great with no rainfall.

-Summers months of May and June are the hottest in Galle.
-If you decide your trip then, stay indoors during the day and go out during the cooler hours.
+The summer months of May and June are the hottest in Galle.
+If you decide on your trip then, stay indoors during the day and go out during the cooler hours.

 About Galle Fort

-Small clean roads connect the neatly placed buildings with huge semi circular wooden front doors which at one point of time acted as administrative offices for the Dutch who ruled the place.
+Small clean roads connect the neatly placed buildings.
+Decorated with huge semi-circular wooden front doors, the buildings acted as administrative offices for the Dutch once upon a time who ruled the place.

-Each place resonates with the Dutch colonial architecture with buildings with triangular roofs and thatched rooftops, not forgetting the balcony of wrought iron rails and elongated vertical windows semi-circular top on both sides.
+Most place resonates with Dutch colonial architecture.
+Buildings still retain their triangular roofs and thatched rooftops of a traditional European look.
+Do not forget the balcony of wrought iron rails and elongated vertical windows with a semi-circular top on both sides.

-The streets are cobbled stone accompanied by colonial styled lamp-posts on both sides.
-The whole town is painted in mostly white of faded pastel colours accentuated by rich dark furniture and woodwork.
+The streets are cobbled stone accompanied by colonial-styled lamp-posts on both sides.
+The whole town is painted mostly white of faded pastel colours accentuated by rich dark furniture and woodwork.

 What to do in Galle

-The Galle lighthouse also called as Pointe de Galle Light is the oldest light station in the country and is still operational.
+The Galle lighthouse also called Pointe de Galle Light is the oldest light station in the country and is still operational.
 While it may look pretty tall in photos it is surprisingly not.
-But it is gorgeous painted in crisp white colour.
+But it is gorgeously painted in crisp white colour.

 Museums on Galle History